rendikaangesti/rendikaangesti/README.md

 <br><br>

-⭐ **"Security is not a product, it's a process." — Bruce Schneier**
+⭐ **"First, solve the problem.
+Then, write the code." — John Johnson**

 </div>